-None absolute.
-Do not place a needle thoracostomy through an area of suspected cellulitis, using instead an alternative site -5^{th} intercostal space mid-axillary line.
+No absolute contraindications.
+Do not place a needle thoracostomy through an area of suspected cellulitis, using instead an approved alternative site.

-Approved 9/9/20, Effective 1/15/21, replaces all prior versions PROTOCOL 10E: Needle Thoracostomy -Tension Pneumothorax Decompression - Adult & Pediatric, cont.
+Approved 9/14/22, Effective 1/16/23, replaces all prior versions PROTOCOL 10E: Needle Thoracostomy -Tension Pneumothorax Decompression - Adult & Pediatric, cont.

 - A SIMPLE pneumothorax causes some degree of respiratory distress and chest pain, and MAY be associated with decreased or absent breath sounds on the side of the collapse and with subcutaneous air if the cause is traumatic.
 TENSION pneumothorax is associated with progressive respiratory distress, dropping BP, "drum-like" hyperexpanded chest, distended neck veins, and patient deterioration.
-Tracheal shift may be present, but is a late sign and needle decompression should be accomplished before waiting for the appearance of tracheal shift. - 2.
+Tracheal shift may be present but is a late sign and needle decompression should be accomplished before waiting for the appearance of tracheal shift. - 2.
 Pneumothorax rarely presents with tension on initial assessment.
 Be particularly suspicious with deterioration during transport, and with patients requiring assisted ventilation. - 3.
 In patients who are being ventilated by bag-valve mask or ventilator, caution should be exercised when performing needle decompression.
 If the presumptive diagnosis of a tension pneumothorax is incorrect, the insertion of the needle may create a pneumothorax, which may be converted into a tension pneumothorax by positive-pressure ventilation. - 4.
 If a previously covered sucking chest wound is present, remove the seal and allow chest pressures to equilibrate.
-No further treatment is often necessary.
+This should allow air to escape relieving the tension pneumothorax.

-- A. Expose the entire chest. - B. Locate landmark on affected side(s) second intercostal space just superior to third rib, (Figure 1 illustrates the right side of the chest as the affected side). - C. Clean area of insertion with ChloraPrep®, Betadine®, or alcohol prep. - D. Attach 10 mL or larger syringe to a 15 gauge pneumothorax catheter or a 14 gauge angiocatheter.
-If using an angiocatheter, the length of the needle should be at least 3.25 inches to promote decompression of the pleural space.
-Thick chest wall musculature may prevent entry into the pleural space if using a shorter needle. - E. Decisively locate the second or third intercostal space in the mid-clavicular line. - F. Insert the needle through the skin at near or at 90 degrees and advance until tip hits the top of the rib below the intercostal space.
-Continue to advance angling over the top of the rib margin advance just over the lower rib avoid the neurovascular bundle running horizontally along the lower border of the upper rib.

-G. Advance needle tip into the pleural space.
+- A. Expose the entire chest. - B. Locate landmark on affected side(s), (figure 1) - a.
+Adult: fourth or fifth intercostal space-anterior axillary just superior to the lower rib - b.
+Pediatric: second intercostal space-midclavicular just superior to third rib - C. Clean area of insertion with ChloraPrep®, Betadine®, or alcohol prep. - D. Attach 10 mL or larger syringe to a 15 gauge Cook pneumothorax catheter or use a 10-gauge SPEAR catheter (no syringe). - E. Decisively locate the insertion point. - F. Insert the needle at 90 degrees through the skin and advance until tip of the needle hits the top of the rib below the intercostal space penetrated by the needle.
+Continue to advance angling over the top of the rib to avoid the neurovascular bundle running horizontally under the rib above the intercostal space is penetrated. - G. Advance of the needle tip into the pleural space.
 A slight "pop" is usually felt when the needle pierces the outside pleural membrane, or parietal pleura.

-Approved 9/9/20, Effective 1/15/21, replaces all prior versions PROTOCOL 10E: Needle Thoracostomy - Tension Pneumothorax Decompression - Adult & Pediatric, cont.
+PROTOCOL 10E: Needle Thoracostomy - Tension Pneumothorax Decompression - Adult & Pediatric, cont.